yuukidach/twitchanal/README.md

 `top_games_xxxx.csv` contains the data of top games.
 `game_streams_xxxx.csv` contains the data of a certain game stream.
-`game_streams_xxxx.yaml` contains raw data collect by API.
-It can be uesd to check whether the program run correctly.

 ## Guide for Developing This Tool